sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

             - { name: sonata.admin, manager_type: orm, group: sonata_blog, label: post }
           arguments: [null, Sonata\NewsBundle\Entity\Post, SonataNewsBundle:PostAdmin]

+You can extend ``Sonata\AdminBundle\Admin\Admin`` to minimize the amount of code to write.
+This base admin uses the routing services to build routes.
+Note that you can use both the Bundle:Controller format or a service name to specify what controller to load.

 .. _`Django Project Website`: http://www.djangoproject.com/